|1886-1940||1941-1980||1981-2000||Club Yearbook 2000||2001-2020|

 Lucan Sarsfields were represented at the first Dublin County Board meeting in on 12 December 1886, at the rooms of the Regular Carpenters' Society on Aungier Street, by a Mr N. Hughes and in March 1887 Lucan Sarsfields took part in the first Dublin football championship - losing out to a strong Erin's Hope side in the first round.

-By 1896, thirty-four clubs had survived to remain affiliated with the Dublin County Board (Lucan represented on this occasion by a J. Harris of Mount Joseph) and it was a golden year for the club as we reached our first - and to this day only senior club final - where we lost out to Young Irelands.
+By 1896, thirty-four clubs had survived to remain affiliated with the Dublin County Board (Lucan represented on this occasion by a J. Harris of Mount Joseph) and it was a golden year for the club as we reached our first senior club final, where we lost out to Young Irelands.

-By 1904, Lucan Sarsfields were playing in the intermediate ranks, but the club's first silverware soon followed when they secured a famous win when they defeated Benburbs to win the Intermediate Football League.
+By 1904, Lucan Sarsfields were playing in the intermediate ranks, and the club's first silverware soon followed when they secured a famous win when they defeated Benburbs to win the Intermediate Football League.